MarcelGarus/server/blog/draft-kakuro.md

 topics = []
-description = "Have you ever wondered what would happen if crosswords and Sudokus had a baby?
+description = "Have you ever wondered what would happen if Crosswords and Sudokus had a baby?
 I know I haven't, but on a vacation in Lisbon, a Sudoku book in our flat introduced me to the concept of Kakuros."

 --start--

 # Solving Kakuros

-Have you ever wondered what would happen if crosswords and Sudokus had a baby?
+Have you ever wondered what would happen if Crosswords and Sudokus had a baby?
 I know I haven't, but on a vacation in Lisbon, a Sudoku book in our flat introduced me to the concept of Kakuros:

 ![Photo of a page of Kakuros of a Sudoku book on a couch in a flat in Lisbon](files/kakuro.webp)